BOTXavier/g_code_modifier/README.md

 **Step 1:**
-Place your G-code file in the **same directory as the script**.
+Place your G-code file in the **same directory as the `zChanger` script**.

 **Step 2:**
-Open the script and locate the line `input_file = 'test.gcode'`.
+Open the  `zChanger` script and locate the line `input_file = 'test.gcode'`.
 Replace 'test.gcode' with the name of your G-code file.

 Next, locate `layer_height_pattern` and `layer_flow_pattern`.
 Insert the desired pattern as follows: